nikantonelli/DefectSuiteKanban/README.md

 ## Overview

-Kanban board for User Stories converted to use DefectSuites instead.
+Kanban board for User Stories converted to use DefectSuites and/or Defects as well.
+Exit policies and WIP limits included as per the original

 ![alt text](https://github.com/nikantonelli/DefectSuiteKanban/blob/master/Images/image1.png)